youssafB/DIAGNOSIS-OF-COVID-19-AND-ITS-CLINICAL-SPECTRUM/README.md

  ##  4 Modeling
   - Goal: Build machine learning models that fulfill our defined objective.
+  - In this step, we will train multiple models, and our selection process involves choosing the model with the best performance.
+Subsequently, we aim to optimize this selected model using GridSearchCV.
+Finally, we'll explore how to strike a balance between recall and precision by analyzing precision-recall curves to further enhance our model's performance.
   - View the Jupyter Notebook for Modeling [here](link_to_jupyter_notebook).